progit/progit/es/07-customizing-git/01-chapter7.markdown

 	[POLICY] You do not have access to push to lib/test.rb

-That’s all.
+Y eso es todo.
 From now on, as long as that `update` script is there and executable, your repository will never be rewound and will never have a commit message without your pattern in it, and your users will be sandboxed.

 ### Client-Side Hooks ###